Rogomi/Essilor-SuperApp-TechDoc/Android-Docs/android.md

 ### PROGRAMMING LANGUAGE

-MyTransitions uses Kotlin for development
+My Transitions uses Kotlin for development

 ### MINIMUM VERSION

-MyTransitions can run on Android Systems with minimum SDK version 26.
+My Transitions can run on Android Systems with minimum SDK version 26.
 It may encounter multiple issues on lower SDK versions.

 ### APPLICATION ID